lihaan/TeleAssist-Bot/README.md

 ## Requirements

-Note that the functionality of this *TeleAssist - Telegram Bot* is meant to be paired with the *TeleAssist - Web Server*(https://github.com/lihaan/TeleAssist-Web).
+Note that the functionality of this *TeleAssist - Telegram Bot* is meant to be paired with the [*TeleAssist - Web Server*](https://github.com/lihaan/TeleAssist-Web).
 It acts as the back-end containing all the core functionalities.

 - Python 3
   - Recommended: >= 3.10.4
 - Host Machine
   - RAM: >= 75MB to ensure optimal performance
   - Internet connectivity
-    - to ping Telegram for any new messages (these are termed by Telegram as "updates")
+    - To ping Telegram for any new messages (these are termed by Telegram as "updates")
 - Docker (optional)
   - Dockerfile provided if you wish to containerize it